QuantumProductions/quantumproductions/designing_for_virality_isolated_era_1.md

 ---
-title: Designing for Virality: Scarcity
+title: Designing for Virality - Scarcity
 layout: default
 ---

-#Designing for Virality with Scarcity
+# Designing for Virality: Scarcity

 There was magic in the arcades of old.
 Newcomers could not simply pick up and play a popular game -- they had to watch in awe for the completion or failure of the existing player.
 Iagine a game with a single board or dedicated arena for 2 players.
 New players queue in line, their avatars shuffling forward towards a mountain lurking in the distance.
 On their way, they can see a live turn-by-turn game projected into the sky of the gameworld.
 The game is configured to run on a consistent timer, with a short break between each round.